December 18, 2020 • Life for Leaders

 Gracious God, thank you for your matchless generosity.
 Thank you most of all for the gift of Jesus Christ, for the life we have in him.

 As you have given so much to us, help us to be generous with others.
-May we keep Christmas well throughout the year through sharing generously some of what you have given to us.
+May we keep Christmas well throughout the year through sharing generously some of what you have shared with us.
 Amen.